Vann06/command-line-clue/game/notebook.md

 Clue 9: !!!
 FOUND CRIME SCENE !!! --> Shops

 Clue 10: Found The Tailor at /shops/market/stockroom/

+Clue 11: Since we found the crime scene we can mark up The Police Oficer and The Blacksmith as innocent.
+Leaving The Baker as the only suspect

 Location of the crime is still unknown - the room must have been empty when it happened...